ocademy-ai/machine-learning/_sources/machine-learning-productionization/model-training-and-evaluation.md

 ### Tune model depth and width

-While debugging the model, its depth and width are increased. to improve the model performance In contrast, during model optimization, the mode depth and width could be either increased or decreased depending on the goals.
+While debugging the model, its depth and width are increased to improve the model performance In contrast, during model optimization, the mode depth and width could be either increased or decreased depending on the goals.
 If the model quality is adequate, then try reducing overfitting and training time by decreasing depth and width.
 Specifically, try halving the width at each successive layer.
 Since the model quality will also decrease, it is always a tradeoff to balance quality with overfitting and training time.

 Conversely, if the goal is to have higher model quality, then try increasing depth and width.
 Remember that increases in depth and width are practically limited by accompanying increases in training time and overfitting.
 To understand overfitting.